 I think small manufacturers are especially vulnerable because they are seen as easy entry points into larger supply chains.
 Think of it this way: If you are a criminal and are planning to break into a building and rob it, are you going to try to break into a building with surveillance equipment, an alarm system and guards, or are you more likely to target a building that does not have any of these security features in place?

-It’s typically the latter, which is why cybercriminals specifically target manufacturers.
+It’s typically the latter, which is why cyber criminals specifically target manufacturers.
 Unfortunately, many small businesses don’t have proper security measures in place because these companies don’t think they are targets.

 Cybercriminals may be interested in your intellectual property (IP) or they may want to access information about who you work with or who you employ.
 Target’s 2013 customer data breach is one of the most well-known instances of this.
-Their HVAC system provider was purposely targeted by cybercriminals because the hackers knew they could gain access into Target’s systems through this HVAC provider.
+Their HVAC system provider was purposely targeted by cybercriminals because the hackers knew they could gain access to Target’s systems through this HVAC provider.
 The data breach resulted in millions of people’s credit card information being stolen.

 Given that small and medium-sized manufacturer (SMMs) are often prime targets, yet also often have limited resources, what can these SMMs do?